konstantinbe/metal/readme.md

 # Metal

-One of my pet projects, a fast object model runtime supporting roles (traits), inspired by Objective-C and \[[Piumarta-and-Warth-2007](http://piumarta.com/software/cola/objmodel2.pdf)\].
+One of my pet projects, a fast and clean object model runtime supporting roles (traits).
+Inspired by Objective-C, Lua, and \[[Piumarta-and-Warth-2007](http://piumarta.com/software/cola/objmodel2.pdf)\].

 ## License